Rusich Group: 2015

 The most famous losses are the death of Alexander Bednov's personal guards in an ambush on January 1, 2015.
-And a lesser-known story about this DShRG getting into the counter-base, during which the former Kyiv anti-fascist "Whiskas" died.
+A lesser-known story is about DShRG getting into the counter-base, during which the former Kyiv anti-fascist "Whiskas" died.
 In January 2015, Milchakov announced that his unit was no longer subordinate to the leadership of the Luhansk People's Republic.
 Thus, Milchakov reacted to the information about the killing of the former commander of the Batman group, Alexander Bednov.
 The commander called the Head of the Luhansk People's Republic Igor Plotnitsky and the government of the LPR “whore children” and said that his unit would fight “against them and against the Ukrainians”.

 In February 2015 Milchakov was included in the EU sanctions list.

 In 2015, together with the commanders of other groups, Milchakov and Petrovsky received a certificate of membership of the Union of Donbass Volunteers.
 Upon returning to Ukraine, the group was transferred to the Prizrak Brigade of Aleksey Mozgovoy.
 At the end of March 2015, after being redeployed to the Donetsk People's Republic due to persecution by the Ministry of State Security of the LPR, the group became part of the Viking battalion, where it took part in the battles around Volnovakha, near the villages of Belokamenki and Novolaspa.
 In mid-2015, the group was completely withdrawn from the Donbass.